A to z of Whenuakite School

 Parents are actively encouraged to have their children play some form of sport.
 Parental coaching is done in soccer at our school at present.
 Local clubs coach rugby, dance, sailing and other sports.
 They do a very worthwhile and appreciated job in providing out of school sport for those children who are interested.
 We participate in regular area interschool days and special tournaments also.

 A stationery list is supplied at the end of each school year with requirements for the commencement of the following year.

 The school holds stocks of the most commonly used stationery, but particularly speciality items required by new entrants.
 These are sold to pupils, as they are required.
 Any profit goes into school funds.

 Our school operates in two syndicates – Junior and Senior.
 Teachers in these syndicates meet and plan together.
-Syndicate leaders are Cheree van de Pol (Junior) and Steph McEwen (Senior).
+Syndicate leaders are Nicola Riedinger ( Junior ) and Paige Bailey (Senior).
 As Senior Leaders they can also be approached should you have any concerns about your children; after seeing your child’s teacher.

 Our phone number is 07 866 3860

 As we cannot be responsible for the custody of valuable articles, pupils are advised not to bring them to school.
 Children should not have money at school unless for some specific reason.
 Children are responsible for their own toys if they bring them to school.

 Cell phones need to be turned off during school hours.
 If your child needs to contact someone urgently they do so at the office.